microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Deployment.md

 FHIR to Synapse Sync Agent enables you to perform Analytics and Machine Learning on FHIR data by moving FHIR data to Azure Data Lake in near real time and making it available to a Synapse workspace.

-It is an Azure Function that extracts data from a FHIR server using FHIR Resource APIs, converts it to hierarchial Parquet files, and writes it to Azure Data Lake in near real time.
+It is an Azure Function that extracts data from a FHIR server using FHIR Resource APIs, converts it to hierarchical Parquet files, and writes it to Azure Data Lake in near real time.
 This solution also contains a script to create External Tables and Views in Synapse Serverless SQL pool pointing to the Parquet files.
+For more information about how the JSON FHIR resources are mapped to External Tables and Views, see [Data mapping from FHIR to Synapse](https://github.com/microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Data-Mapping.md).

 This solution enables you to query against the entire FHIR data with tools such as Synapse Studio, SSMS, and Power BI.
 You can also access the Parquet files directly from a Synapse Spark pool.
 You should consider this solution if you want to access all of your FHIR data in near real time, and want to defer custom transformation to downstream systems.